deexithparand/goforge/README.md

 - Strictly No ChatGPT Stuff Allowed Here
 - To still hallucinate that I am still a gopher and a systems guy
+- contains submodules to repos - where we can still forge